siberia-dev-sui/-iExec-proyect-blockchain/docs/DEVELOPMENT_PLAN.md

 5. Check current network using provider.getNetwork()

-6. If network is NOT Mumbai (chainId 80001):
+6. If network is NOT Arbitrum Sepolia (chainId 421614):
    - Ask user via confirm() if they want to switch
-   - If yes, call switchToMumbai() helper function
+   - If yes, call switchToArbitrumSepolia() helper function
    - If no, throw error with message

 7. Handle error cases: